Beginners Guide to LM35 with Arduino and working

 }

-A. First store the value from analog pin A0 to the Vout variable.
+First, the value from analog pin A0 is stored in the SensorValue variable.

-Connect Arduino burn cable to your laptop, select COM port and upload the code.
+Connect the Arduino burn cable to your laptop, select the COM port, and upload the code.
 Now open the serial monitor.
 The room temperature gets printed onto the serial monitor.
 Try to bring the hot iron close to the surface of LM35 and observe the change in temperature.

 Here’s a small project you can easily make to control the state of the DC motor according to a predefined temperature limit.
 What this means is that as soon as the temperature rises to a certain value, the DC motor will start running.
 Please keep in mind that we are not controlling the motor speed here.
 It is just state control.

-For this small project apart from Arduino and LM35 temperature sensors, you will also need a motor driver L293D(L298N will also do the job), a 6-12v DC motor, and an external power supply.
+For this small project apart from the Arduino UNO and LM35 temperature sensor, you will also need a motor driver L293D, a 6-12v DC motor, and an external power supply.

 Here are the circuit connections for the same: